jelwingeuan/University-Appointment-System-UAS-/README.md

 - Visit the home page to get started.
 - Sign up for an account or log in if you already have one.
-- Book appointments with faculty or staff members.
 - Faculty members can create hubs to manage their availability and appointments.
 - Administrators can access the admin panel for advanced management options, including user accounts and system settings.